THE THING SATAN FEARS MOST

 But aren’t we to “say to this mountain,” and so forth?
 Yes, but only at the invitation of the Lord.
 Aren’t we to walk on the water?
 Yes, but only at the invitation of the Lord.

-And Peter answered him and said, Lord, if it be thou, bid me come unto thee on the water.
-And he [Jesus] said, Come.
-And when Peter was come down out of the ship, he walked on the water, to go to Jesus.
+So He said, “Come.”
+And when Peter had come down out of the boat, he walked on the water to go to Jesus.
 (Matthew 14:29)

 Conclusion